 If you refused a lawful request for a breath, urine, or blood test, then you may face additional criminal consequences during your DUI case in addition to your administrative license suspension.
 Your refusal can be admitted into evidence during your DUI trial.
 A prosecutor may try and use your refusal as evidence of your guilt.

-If you were arrested for an OWI/DUI and you refused to submit to a breath or blood test, contact us at Hessler Law immediately.
+If you were arrested for an OWI/DUI and you refused to submit to a breath or blood test, contact an Indianapolis criminal defense lawyer at Hessler Law immediately.
 The consequences of refusing a BAC test in Indiana can be severe.
 However, we are here to thoroughly review your situation and help you defend your rights before the BMV and in criminal court.
 We will fight for you to get your license back as soon as possible.

 For a no-obligation consultation of your case, call Hessler Law today at (317) 886-8800.